ruifelixpereira/azure-snapshots-recovery/README.md

 - Local dev: az login user must be storage blob owner + queue data contributor + table data contributor on the storage account used by function app

-- restore single vm or vm group from the last snapshots
 - change recovery cli
 - update documentation
 - deal with data disks